Nellingen Kaserne: History

 and was part of the Stuttgart Military Community.
 The 2nd Support Command was deployed from Nellingen to the Gulf along with VII Corps for Operation Desert Shield and Desert Storm.

 Redevelopment

 Nellingen Kaserne was closed as part of the US Forces drawdown after German Reunification and the Gulf War.
 In 1992 the installation was closed and the property was returned to the German government, which partially razed and redeveloped the site.

 Of particular note was the environmental design used in the redevelopment, begun in 1996.
 The redevelopment plan included reuse of building materials from the former Nellingen Kaserne, energy and water efficient buildings and an extension of a light rail line to the new community.
-The end result is Scharnhauser Park, which now contains over 3500 housing units and hosts a population of over 6000.
+The result is Scharnhauser Park, which now contains over 3500 housing units and hosts a population of over 6000.
 Additionally, a new town hall within the development was given a special mention in the European Union Prize for Contemporary Architecture/Mies van der Rohe Awards for 2003.
 The total cost of redevelopment has exceeded €1.5 billion.